CalFlora Logo information on wild California plants for conservation, education, and appreciation

 Can I add photographs to my observations?

-Yes!
-Calflora is not currently set up to store photographs, but if you have put photos of the plant you observed somewhere stable on the web, then you can associate the URL of those photos with an observation record.
-To do so, press the Photos button, and enter
+You can upload photos directly to Calflora, as part of an observation record.
+Or, if you have put your photos of the plant somewhere on the web (somewhere stable), you can associate the URL of those photos with an observation record.
+To do so, press Add a photo and enter

 1. URL: the web address of your photo.
-This could be a on your own website, or on a public photo service like CalPhotos, Flickr, or Picasa.
-Note that if your photos are on CalPhotos, it is only necessary to enter the CalPhotos ID (a number like 0000 0000 0000 0000).
+This could be a on your own website, or on a public photo service.

 2. Credit: the year the photo was taken, and the name of the photographer.
 If you are not the photographer, please get permission from the photographer before adding the photo.